HQarroum/expressify-ipc/README.md

 ## Features

  - Supports Linux, MacOS and Windows.
- - Uses Unix or Windows local sockets for faster communication.
+ - Based on Unix or Windows local sockets for better throughput.
  - Supports observation of resources through local sockets.

 ## Usage

 In order to use `expressify-ipc`, you need to create an instance of the strategy and pass it to an expressify client or server.
-You must pass to the constructor of this strategy an optional `namespace` variable which is used on Unix to partition Unix sockets, as well as an `endpoint` which uniquely identifies the server.
+You must pass to the constructor of `expressify-ipc` an options object containing two parameters :

+ - **endpoint** (String) - Uniquely identifies the server endpoint to connect to.
+ - **namespace** (String) - The namespace used to partition communucation on the local socket.

 ### Creating a client